pisceanfoot/DataStaxDay/README.md

 Here's how to do the exercise...

-Remember to check that you're using youre default keyspace:
+Remember to check that you're using your default keyspace:

 ```
 use <yourkeyspace>;